Touring car racing: Characteristics

-While rules vary from country to country, most series require that the competitors start with a standard car body, but virtually every other component may be allowed to be heavily modified for racing, including engines, suspension, brakes, wheels and tires.
+While rules vary from country to country and series to series, most series require that the competitors start with a standard car body, but virtually every other component may be allowed to be heavily modified for racing, including engines, suspension, brakes, wheels and tires.
 Aerodynamic aids are sometimes added to the front and rear of the cars.
-Regulations are usually designed to limit costs by banning some of the more exotic technologies available (for instance, many series insist on a "control tire" that all competitors must use) and keep the racing close (sometimes by ballast weight where winning a race requires the winner's car to be heavier for subsequent races).
+Regulations are usually designed to limit costs by banning some of the more exotic technologies available (for instance, many series insist on a control tire that all competitors must use) and keep the racing close (sometimes by ballast weight where winning a race requires the winner's car to be heavier for subsequent races).

-Touring cars share some similarity with American stock car racing governed by NASCAR.
-However, touring cars are, at least notionally, derived from production cars while today's NASCAR vehicles are based on a common design.
+Touring cars share some similarity with American stock car racing.
+Touring cars are, at least notionally, derived from production cars as most stock car racing outside of NASCAR, including street stock and late model racing, continue to be.
+NASCAR circuits have since moved to a custom platform independent of production cars, unlike touring car circuits.
 Touring car racing is also referred to as saloon car racing.